tayler-id/ai-agent/.clinerules/default-rules.md

 -   **Error Handling:** Ensure robust error handling for external processes (`git clone`), API calls, and file system operations.
 Provide clear error messages.
 -   **Content Limits:** Be mindful of `MAX_FILE_SIZE` and `MAX_TOTAL_CONTENT_SIZE` in `github.js` when testing with large repositories to manage LLM token usage and API costs.
 -   **Output:** Generated analysis and prompts are saved to `prompts.md`.

+### User-Led Testing Protocol for UI/Interactive Features

+When a task requires user interaction with a UI or an external system that Cline cannot directly control (e.g., testing a chat interface, running a local script with prompts):

+1.  **Clear Test Plan:** Cline MUST provide a clear, step-by-step test plan if multiple test cases are needed.
+Each test case should specify:
+    *   The action the user needs to perform.
+    *   An example of the input/query if applicable.
+    *   The specific outputs/logs Cline needs from the user to verify the test (e.g., "server console logs for LVM search," "LLM's response in the UI").
+2.  **Iterative Test Execution:** Cline SHOULD request the user to perform one test case (or a small group of related test cases) at a time.
+3.  **Explicit Request for Results:** After the user performs the action, Cline MUST explicitly ask for all necessary outputs/logs for that specific test case using `ask_followup_question`.
+4.  **Confirmation of Understanding:** If the user's response is ambiguous or doesn't provide all requested information (e.g., "tell me," "you run it"), Cline MUST clarify what actions are needed from the user and what specific information is required, referencing the test plan.
+Avoid proceeding if the necessary test data is not yet provided.
+5.  **Analysis and Iteration:** Cline will analyze the provided results.
+If a test fails or shows unexpected behavior, Cline will diagnose and propose fixes before re-requesting a test.

 ## Cline's Interaction
 -   Cline can execute the command to *start* the agent (e.g., `node src/agent.js`).